What is a Geometric Phase Lens?

 - Distortion-free broadband holograms: A novel class of elements utilizing the wavelength-independent geometric phase

-Additional Applications for Geometric Phase Lens
+Additional Applications for Geometric Phase Lenses

 We make optics thinner, lighter, and more efficient than anyone else.
 How can our optics help you?